b12io/reading-group/perceived-trustworthiness.md

   * The number of topics was found to contribute to perceived trustworthiness.
   * Topic and perceived trustworthiness: the authors looked at one-topic (117), two-topic (231) and three-topic (239) profiles and whether the perceived trustworthiness scores were affected specific topic combinations, referred to as "stragegy".
     * _Hospitality_ was by far the most successful single-topic strategy.
-    * OW and HO were the most popular two-topic strategies.
+    * _Origin or Residence_ / _Work or Education_ and _Hospitality_ - _Origin or Residence_ were the most popular two-topic strategies.
     * The most popular topic combinations also had the highest perceived trustworthiness, supporting the second hypothesis.
 * Study 3 - From perception to choice
   * This study looks at how perception of trustworthiness leads to differences in host choice.
   * Hypothesis: higher perceived trustworthiness scores for text-based host profiles predict the likelihood of guest choice.
   * Study procedure: create pairs of low score / high score host profiles with roughly the same length.
 The pair is shown to a respondent and she is asked which host she feels more comfortable staying with.
+The question of comfort was used to try to focus on trustworthiness, vs other attributes which influence the decision such as location.
 Each respondent was asked to evaluate 50 pairs.
 3 pairs were repeated to evaluate the consistency of the worker's answers.
 After cleaning / filtering, there are responses from 355 workers (16,685 pairs).
   * Used Bradley-Terry model to evaluate if preceived trustworthiness accurately predicts choice.

 # Things that went unanswered

 # Questions / Applications for B12
+* Can we use a similar study process to help our customers write copy?
+Identify what the psychological contract is between our customer and theirs and develop an iterative process for writing copy that re-enforces that contract.
+* Will our customers one day be reading designer profiles, where we could apply the learnings from this paper?